Lugo, Emilia-Romagna: History

 In 1859, through plebiscite, Lugo joined the newly born Kingdom of Italy.
 During World War II, the Senio river formed the frontline between the German and Allied occupation areas from December 1944 until 10 April 1945.
-The city was liberated by 1st Jaipur Infantry.
-A memorial to Jaipur Infantry was built in the city.
+The city was liberated by the 1st Jaipur Infantry.
+A memorial to the Jaipur Infantry was built in the city.
 The city suffered heavy destruction but recovered quickly after the end of the conflict.